 Laxatives are not advisable as a treatment for children under six years old unless with a doctor’s advice and while stool softeners are safe for pregnant women, stimulant laxatives may cause harm.

-Frequent use of certain laxatives may lead to dependency on the laxative instead of our bowels moving naturally, which may lead to decreased bowel function.
+Frequent use of certain laxatives may lead to dependency on the laxative instead of our bowels to get things moving, which may lead to decreased bowel function.
 Yep, you read that right.
 Laxatives may make it harder for your body to poop without help.

 Switch to a Natural Approach